SERAP to ICC: Declare Zamfara, other students abduction a crime against humanity

 “Nigerian authorities have also failed and/or neglected to satisfactorily address the abduction of 276 schoolgirls from Chibok in 2014, which prompted the #BringBackOurGirls campaign.
 According to reports, more than 100 of those girls are still missing.

-SERAP, therefore urged Mr Khan, among others to urgently commence an investigation proprio motu on the widespread and systematic problem of abductions of Nigerian students, the failures to provide a safe learning environment, and the persistent closure of schools, to compel the Nigerian authorities to ensure that Nigerian children are afforded their rights to life, dignity, and quality education in a safe learning environment, and to ensure reparations to victims, including restitution, compensation, rehabilitation and guarantee of non-repetition.
+SERAP, therefore urged Mr. Khan, among others to urgently commence an investigation proprio motu on the widespread and systematic problem of abductions of Nigerian students, the failures to provide a safe learning environment, and the persistent closure of schools, to compel the Nigerian authorities to ensure that Nigerian children are afforded their rights to life, dignity, and quality education in a safe learning environment, and to ensure reparations to victims, including restitution, compensation, rehabilitation and guarantee of non-repetition.2022 Budget: Delta earmarks 80 percent for Ongoing Projects

+Delta Commissioner for Economic Planning, Dr. Barry Pere-Gbe, on Thursday, said about 80 percent of the 2022 budget of the state would be channelled towards the completion of ongoing projects in the state.

+Pere-Gbe disclosed this at the resumed budget defence by Ministries, Departments, and Agencies (MDAs) in the state, adding that the projections for the 2022 Fiscal year have shown an estimated 10 percent growth from the 2021 approved budget of N383.95 billion.